-As depicted in Table F.3.2.1 above, the number of individuals with a primary OUD diagnosis who used MOUD increased from 202,638 to 406,168 from 2017 to 2020, just over double.
+As depicted in Table F.3.1.1 above, the number of individuals with a primary OUD diagnosis who used MOUD increased from 30,686 to 53,976 from 2017 to 2020 an increase of about 75%.

 Figure F.3.2.4 below controls for the changes in the number of Medicaid beneficiaries by showing the proportion of beneficiaries diagnosed with OUD using MOUD as a percentage of the total number of beneficiaries.
 It shows a steady increase in medication for OUD from 2017 to 2020.
-There is an overall increase in the rate during post-waiver, but there was a slight decrease in utilization March through November 2020, again corresponding to the advent of COVID-19 in the region, and then a trend recovery in December 2020.
+There is an overall increase in the rate during post-waiver, but there was a slight decrease in utilization from March through November 2020, again corresponding to the advent of COVID-19 in the region, and then a trend recovery in December 2020.